Understanding your cat's gastrointestinal and digestive health

 4. The highly palatable formulas encourage cats to eat even when they’re experiencing a decreased appetite from a gastrointestinal upset.
 This can help a cat maintain or recover weight during an illness.

-Gastrointestinal diets are available exclusively through veterinarians with dry and wet food options for kittens and adult cats with long or short term digestive signs.
-These diets contain highly digestible proteins and prebiotics.
-Gastrointestinal diets promote digestive health and optimal stool quality.
+Vet exclusive gastrointestinal diets are available exclusively through veterinarian as dry and wet food for kittens and adult cats with long- or short-term digestive sensitivities.
+Containing highly digestible proteins and prebiotics, Vet exclusive gastrointestinal diets promote digestive health and optimal stool quality.